dmsurti/AssimpKit/appledoc.md

 SCNScene(AssimpImport)| The container for all SceneKit content, loaded with assimp.
 SCNAssimpAnimation    | The container for all SceneKit skeletal animation content.

 You can use the AssimpKit category defined on SCNScene to load scenes.
+The post processing steps that the assimp library can apply to the imported data are listed at AssimpKitPostProcessSteps.

 You can load a scene which is a part of your app bundle, as in Listing I-1 below.

 ***Listing I-1*** Load a scene which is part of your app bundle

+    #import <AssimpKit/PostProcessing.h>
     #import <AssimpKit/SCNScene+AssimpImport.h>

     NSString *spider = @"spider.obj";

+    // Start the import on the given file with some example postprocessing
+    // Usually - if speed is not the most important aspect for you - you'll t
+    // probably to request more postprocessing than we do in this example.
-    SCNAssimpScene* scene = [SCNScene assimpSceneNamed:spider];
+    SCNAssimpScene* scene =
+        [SCNScene sceneNamed:spider
+            postProcessFlags:AssimpKit_Process_FlipUVs |
+                             AssimpKit_Process_Triangulate]];

     // retrieve the SCNView
     SCNView *scnView = (SCNView *)self.view;